Rinrodan/HanaBustillos.com/content/blog/timothy-letters-two.md

 date: 2023-10-01
 draft: false
 description: "Timothy Letters: Part Two - We are our children's first example of what a relationship with God looks like."
-tags: ["motherhood", "love", "Christian Parenting", "Timothy Letters", "admitting when we are wrong", "example for my kids"]
+tags: [ "Motherhood", "Love", "Christian Parenting", "Timothy Letters", "Admitting When we are Wrong", "Example for my Kids" ]
 series: Timothy Letters
 thumbnail: /images/projects/timothy-letters/timothyLetterTwo.webp
 thumbDescription: A young boy holding mom/'s hand
 thumbAttributionText: Image from Bing Image Creator
 thumbAttributionLink: https://www.bing.com/images/create?FORM=GENILP
-summary: "Just as Paul was “foremost” in the early church - the one who was displaying his life as an example to others, as mothers, we are often foremost in our child’s life."
+summary: "Just as Paul was 'foremost' in the early church - the one who was displaying his life as an example to others, as mothers, we are often foremost in our child’s life."
 toc: true
 ---